 Many of the government initiatives in this regard suffer from one or more deficiencies with respect to local private or voluntary institutions.
-Large banks have neither the decentralized loan making authority, the local knowledge, the incentives (in the case of public sector banks), or the low cost structures to make local loans.
-More automated credit information with wide coverage would help (see Chapter 7), but we have some way to go.
-This is not to say that large banks have no role in financial inclusion - they do have an important direct role in offering "commoditized" products such as checking accounts, where scale economies can be brought to bear, and an indirect role through local partners in offering customized products.
-This Committee therefore proposes the adoption of a two track approach to creating an inclusive banking structure - (i) the creation and promotion of small finance banks and (ii) strong linkages between large banks and small local entities to facilitate the retailing of large banks' financial products to small clients.
+Large banks do not have the decentralized loan making authority, the local knowledge, the incentives (in the case of public sector banks), or the low cost structures to make local loans.
+More automated credit information with wide coverage would help (see Chapter 7).
+This is not to say that large banks have no role in financial inclusion-they do have an important direct role in offering 'commoditized' products such as checking accounts, where scale economies can be brought to bear, and an indirect role through local partners in offering customized products.
+Hence the recommendation of a two-track approach that involves the creation and promotion of small finance banks as well as the strengthening of linkages between large banks and small local entities to facilitate the retailing of large banks' financial products to small clients.

 The Indian financial landscape is dotted with a number of small, local financial institutions.
-As mentioned in Section III, many of these, especially those in the public sector, ran into difficulties, and are now in various stages of transformation.
+As mentioned in 'Assessing the strategy for inclusion', many of these, especially those in the public sector, ran into difficulties, and are now in various stages of transformation.
 Various categories of small banks were created, but with less than satisfactory success in banking the poor.
 The RRBs and the Urban Cooperative Banks (UCBs) are testament to this.
 A key problem faced by these institutions was that the quality of lending was compromised due to various reasons.
 In the case of RRBs, the wage structure for RRB staff was equalized with their higher wage national commercial bank counterparts, resulting in a cost structure that was unprofitable.
-High profile crises in two UCBs in 2001-2002 led to a decline in public confidence in UCBs.
-These institutions were largely denied the key factors that are crucial to small banks' success, namely the flexibility and independence to adopt low-cost, innovative processes and structures to make small-scale banking viable.
+High profile crises in two UCBs in 2001-02 led to a decline in public confidence in UCBs.26 These institutions were largely denied the key factors that are crucial to small banks' success, namely the flexibility and independence to adopt low cost, innovative processes and structures to make small-scale banking viable.